Lectures on LHC Physics: QCD

 Squaring the splitting matrix element to compute the $(n+1)$ and $n$ particle matrix elements squared for the unpolarized case gives us

+where the sums runs over all color and polarizations and over the three terms in the brackets of Eq.\eqref{eq:gluon_split1}.
+The factor $1/2$ in the first line takes into account that for two final--state gluons the $(n+1)$-particle phase space is only half its usual size.
+Because we compute the color factor and spin sum for the decay of gluon $a$ the formula includes averaging factors for the color $(N_c^2-1)$ and the polarization $N_a = 2$ of the mother particle.

-where the sum originally includes the three terms in the brackets of Eq.(\ref{eq:gluon_split1}).
-Each term in this sum is symmetric in two indices but gets multiplied with the anti-symmetric color factor.
-The final result will only be finite if we square each term individually as a product of two symmetric and two anti-symmetric terms.
-In other words, the sum over the external gluons becomes an incoherent polarization sum.
+Inside the color and polarization sum each term $(\epsilon \cdot \epsilon)(\epsilon \cdot p)$ is symmetric in two indices but gets multiplied with the anti--symmetric color factor.
+This means that the final result will only be finite if we square each term individually as a product of two symmetric and two anti--symmetric terms.
+In other words, the sum over the external gluons becomes an incoherent polarization sum,